Annual Review

 As a series of intimate and private photographs of Hong Kong actresses were published in January and then widely circulated online, the so-called sex photo scandal.

 The scandal also led to social discussions about the need to protect the cyberspace and online privacy.
-It brought to light certain problems in Internet regulation, which, if not taken seriously, would compromise the Internet as a positive actor.
-Then malpractice would proliferate; wicked ideas, lies, porn would spread further wide, and privacy would become especially vulnerable on the Internet.
+It brought to light certain problems in Internet regulation, which, if not taken seriously, would promise the Internet as a positive actor.
+Then malpractice would proliferate; wicked ideas, lies, porn would spread further wide, and privacy would b e especially vulnerable on the Internet.

 May.12Online Media: the Mainstream Messenger during the Wenchuan Earthquake